Knowledgevision and Technology mentoring

 Main conclusions resulting from the DIGILOGIC Trend Radar:

-• One of the key factors driving the adoption of digital technologies in African logistics is the continent's increasing connectivity through increasing internet penetration, proliferation of mobile devices and the expansion of telecommunication infrastructure
+- One of the key factors driving the adoption of digital technologies in African logistics is the continent's increasing connectivity through increasing internet penetration, the proliferation of mobile devices and the expansion of telecommunication infrastructure.

 Enabling Trends for the Logistics Industry in Africa